Federal Correctional Institution, Lewisburg: 20th century

 Initially named North Eastern Penitentiary, USP Lewisburg was one of four federal prisons to open in 1932.
 It was designed by Alfred Hopkins.

-In 1976, the prison was criticized by Judge Clarence Newcomer, who released inmate Francis Marziani early after it was revealed that Marziani had been one of many victims of gang rape during an unusual wave of rape, torture, and murder by inmates in the prison.
+In 1976, the prison was criticized by Judge Clarence Newcomer, who had released inmate Francis Marziani early, upon the disclosure that Marziani had been one of many victims of gang rape during an unusual wave of rape, torture, and murder by inmates in the prison.

 USP Lewisburg was the focus of the 1991 Academy Award-nominated documentary Doing Time: Life Inside the Big House by filmmakers Alan and Susan Raymond.
-The one-hour film described conditions inside the prison, noted the abolition of parole within the federal system, and showed fears held by many prisoners about re-integrating into society upon their release.
+The one-hour film discussed conditions inside the prison, the removal of parole within the federal penitentiary system, and many of the fears held by many prisoners about re-integrating into society upon their release.

 On November 1, 1995, USP Lewisburg had a prison riot.
-It was started by 10 prisoners, but more than 20 visited the hospital, one with broken bones and missing teeth.
-Many were sentenced to solitary confinement and more than 400 were transferred.
-This incident thrust the Penitentiary into the national spotlight, where it gained much of its current notoriety.
+It was started by ten prisoners, although more than twenty required medical care, including one with broken bones and missing teeth.
+Many were sentenced to solitary confinement and more than 400 prisoners were transferred.
+This incident thrust USP Lewisburg into the national spotlight, where it gained much of its current notoriety.

-A local non-profit group, the Lewisburg Prison Project, helps prisoners here and in the surrounding area with issues of conditions of confinement.
+A local non-profit group, the Lewisburg Prison Project, helps prisoners at Lewisburg USP and the surrounding area with issues of conditions of confinement.